blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/FakeNet-NG.md

 ---

-## See what FakeNet-NG is listening on
+## Step 2: See what FakeNet-NG is Listening On

 Open a **second terminal**.